fikrielfakir/jaw-app/replit.md

 ## Environment Configuration
 The application requires Supabase environment variables (EXPO_PUBLIC_SUPABASE_URL and EXPO_PUBLIC_SUPABASE_ANON_KEY) for backend connectivity, with graceful fallbacks for development environments.

+# Recent Changes

+## September 26, 2025 - Project Import Setup
+- Successfully imported the JAW Restaurant app to Replit environment
+- Installed Expo CLI and all project dependencies (using --legacy-peer-deps to resolve Tamagui peer dependency conflicts)
+- Configured Metro bundler for Replit environment with proper host binding (0.0.0.0:5000)
+- Set up Expo Web Server workflow running on port 5000
+- Deployed configuration set up for autoscale deployment target
+- Project is fully functional and ready for development
+- Note: Supabase environment variables need to be configured for full backend functionality